13 Septemter 2021

 As time progresses, so does our understanding of how to optimise asthma care.
-Yet too often people with asthma are under-diagnosed1 and under-treated,2 with potentially serious consequences.3
+Yet too often people with asthma are under-diagnosed1 and under-treated,2,3 with potentially serious consequences.4

 Many patients with asthma use short-acting beta2-agonist (SABA) rescue inhalers to treat their disease.
-Though SABA provides fast symptom relief, it does not address the underlying inflammation that causes asthma attacks.4 Data from the SABA Use IN Asthma (SABINA) global programme provides recent evidence showing that the use of three or more SABA inhalers per year can be counter-productive, actually increasing the risk of asthma attacks.5,6
+Though SABA provides fast symptom relief, it does not address the underlying inflammation that causes asthma attacks.5 Data from the largest real-world observational analysis of asthma inhaler therapy, SABA Use IN Asthma (SABINA),* showed that in Europe and North America, the incidence of severe exacerbations increased with increasing SABA canister prescription/possession, independent of maintenance therapy.6,7 There was a continuous association between prescription/possession of SABA and severe asthma exacerbations, demonstrating that careful monitoring of SABA use at any level can help identify at-risk patients.6

 We must bring asthma management strategies in line with the latest science, addressing the underlying inflammation to optimise patient outcomes.

 Asthma is a chronic, inflammatory disease that affects around 339 million people globally with an estimated 176 million asthma exacerbations per year.4,8 In the US alone, over 25 million patients are living with asthma,9 with more than 40% of these patients in the US experiencing one or more attacks a year.9 That amounts to over 10 million attacks per year.10

 Beyond the emotional and physical cost, poorly managed asthma carries a hefty economic and societal burden.
 When accounting for the amount spent annually on asthma-related medical or indirect costs such as lost school and workdays, this puts a significant strain on not only the people living with this disease and their families, but also healthcare systems.10